 Proposer's solution: The solution will amend wording within OC6 of the Grid Code to remove a barrier preventing protection of critical sites when implementing Demand Control under OC6.5.3.

-Implementation date: Ten working days after the Authority Decision (please note that Workgroup consultation was undertaken on the basis of implementation one day after Authority Decision).
+Implementation date: Ten working days after the Authority Decision.
 An Authority decision is required by Mid-September 2023.

 Workgroup conclusions: The Workgroup concluded unanimously that the Original better facilitated the Applicable Objectives than the Baseline.